A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 But the joke runs deeper than prank calls.
 Tim sees American society as fundamentally built on fake business: subprime mortgages, wellness influencers, NFT bros, consulting firms that produce nothing.
 He didn't develop this worldview by reading about it.
 He lived inside the scam as a mortgage broker and then watched the scam foreclose on his house.

 Here's the Enneagram key.
-Self-Preservation Type 7s are strategic alliance-builders — they network, they calculate, they view relationships as investments.
+Self-Preservation Type 7s are strategic alliance-builders.
+They network, they calculate, they view relationships as investments.
 Tim built his career through exactly this kind of strategic positioning: 17 Rogan appearances, the comedy scene network, the Patreon empire.
 "Fake Business" is Tim naming the game while playing it.
-The reframe: if you see through the scam, you're above it, even as you participate.
+If you see through the scam, you're above it, even as you participate.

 The 8 Wing in Action

 The difference between Tim Dillon and most Type 7 comedians is the 8 wing.
-Where a 7w6 comedian uses warmth and charm to soften dark material — Theo Von's approach — a 7w8 uses aggression and force.
+Where a 7w6 comedian uses warmth and charm to soften dark material (think Theo Von), a 7w8 uses aggression and force.

-The 8 wing gives Tim direct access to anger that pure Sevens typically reframe or avoid.
+The 8 wing gives Tim direct access to anger that pure Sevens typically avoid.
 He doesn't charm his way around conflict.
 He leans into it.
 The confrontation itself is the point.

 The Saudi Arabia Incident

 Tim was set to perform at the Riyadh Comedy Festival for a reported $375,000 fee.
 On his August 30, 2025 podcast episode, he joked about alleged slavery and forced labor in Saudi Arabia.
 Three weeks later, he announced he'd been fired.
-His manager's message: the festival organizers "heard what you said about them having slaves" and "didn't like that."
+His manager relayed the message: the festival organizers "heard what you said about them having slaves" and "didn't like that."

 Tim's defense: he insisted he had been "defending them for having slaves" in a "funny" way.
 He also lost a warm-up gig in Dubai after mixing up Dubai with Abu Dhabi.

-Total financial loss: $375,000-plus.
+Total financial loss: north of $375,000.
 Most comedians would quietly take the money and temper their material.
 Tim couldn't resist poking the bear even when the bear was paying him nearly half a million dollars.
 That's not a bit.
 That's compulsion.

 "Respectfully, F--- Off"